contentstack/app-sdk-docs/README.md

 #### entry.getField(uid, options?) ⇒ <code>Object</code>

-Gets the field object which allows you to interact with the field.
+It gets the field object, allowing you to interact with it.
-This object will support all the methods and properties that work with extension.field.
+This object will support all the methods and properties that work with the extension.field.
-Note: For fields initialized using the getFields function, the setData function currently works only for the following fields: as single_line, multi_line, RTE, markdown, select, number, boolean, date, link, and extension of data type text, number, boolean, and date.
+Note: For fields initialized using the getFields function, the setData() function currently works only for the following fields: single_line, multi_line, RTE, markdown, select, number, boolean, date, link, and extension of data type text, number, boolean, and date.

 **Kind**: instance method of [<code>Entry</code>](#Entry) **Returns**: <code>Object</code> - Field object